WorksOnArm/OpenStackWorksOnArm/README.md

 https://app.packet.net/portal#/api-keys/new

+#### Ensure that your Packet account has an SSh key attached
+When provisioning the machines, Packet will preset an SSH key to allow administrative access.
+If no SSH keys are available, it will fail with a "Must have at least one SSH key" error.
+To fix this, add an ssh key in you Packet account.

 ### Terraform

 These instructions use Terraform from Hashicorp to drive the deployment.
 If you don't have Terraform installed already, you can download and install Terraform using the instructions on the link below: